-The Doppio Ajour known to be popular with architects, designers and discerning homeowners, is double or “doppio” the charm yet subtly chaste.
-Simply patterned but high in quality, the Egyptian cotton sateens feature elegantly bordered sheets, pillowcases and duvet covers owing to two lines of open hemstitch, posing perfectly well with almost everything in Frette’s fine selection.
+The Doppio Ajour, known to be popular with architects, designers, and discerning homeowners, is double or “doppio” the charm yet subtly chaste.
+Simply patterned but high in quality, the Egyptian cotton sateens feature elegantly bordered sheets, pillowcases, and duvet covers owing to two lines of open hemstitch, posing perfectly well with almost everything in Frette’s fine selection.

 Jauntily juxtaposing with its versatile grace is the Acquerello.
 Giant peonies and cloud motifs make up most of the New Acquerello Collection.
 Touted to be a modern take on a lavish Chinese archive design, the pattern possesses a Parisian exuberance reminiscent of Japonaiserie and Chinoiserie from the late nineteenth and early twentieth centuries.
 The print appears on cotton sateen duvet covers and quilts in a curious rose and grey combination.

-From its 1880 commissioning by The Ministry of Foreign Affairs for the Kingdom of Italy and all Embassies worldwide in 1880, the Concorezzo-based company went on to become official purveyors to the Italian Royal Family in a year.
+From its 1880 commissioned by The Ministry of Foreign Affairs for the Kingdom of Italy and all Embassies worldwide in 1880, the Concorezzo-based company went on to become official purveyors to the Italian Royal Family in a year.
 It then began supplying exclusive tailor-made linens to over 500 noble European dynasties.
 So it comes as no surprise that today, Frette bedecks the posh-est boudoirs and hotel suites in luxury linen elegance.